 A lot of injuries that runners incur are due simply to the fact that they are letting the wrong muscles do the wrong jobs and they are not engaging the muscles that they should.

 We let our joints - particularly our knee and hip joints - absorb so much impact from constant pounding.
 But it doesn't have to be this way!

 One simple solution is to let our big muscles do the heavy lifting.

 And what's the biggest muscle group in our body?
 Our glutes (gluteus maximus and our gluteus minimus) which make up the area that we commonly called our bottom, butt, or bum.

-So here is the simple running tip to make running feel instantly easier: squeeze your glutes!
-This is going to force them to take a lot of the work off of the legs and joints and will even help you land softer!
+So here is the simple running tip to make running feel instantly easier: squeeze your buttocks (glute muscles) together as you run!

 Here's a great Ted Talk on the subject.
 He talks about walking properly but we can also use this in our running!

 I'll send you my free 24 Hour Timeline Checklist of Things You Should Do After a Long Run when you sign up!